-The Dynkin diagram for the affine $E_7$ root system is given in Figure \ref{Fig:E7Dynkin}, in which we see that the canonical label is $\bar k=3$.
+The Dynkin diagram for the affine $E_7$ root system is given in Figure \ref{fig:dynkin}, in which we see that the canonical label is $\bar k=3$.
 For this case there is a unique choice of minimal representation, corresponding to the 56-dimensional fundamental representation having highest weight $\omega_6$.
-Choosing this representation gives character relations which we include in Appendix \ref{Section:AppenA} for $k=1,\dots, 11$.
+Choosing this representation gives character relations which we include in the appendix for $k=1,\dots, 11$.
 The resulting family of spectral curves has fibres of genus 33, with a degree 3 morphism to $\bbP^1$ inducing a $3:1$ branched cover of the Riemann sphere with ramification profile over $\infty$

-Hence, $\cM_\omega^{\rm LG}$ is an $8$-dimensional submanifold in the 130-dimensional Hurwitz space $\mathcal{H}_{g_\omega;\mathsf{n}_\omega}$, with $g_\omega=33$ and $\mathsf{n}_\omega = (11,5,3,11,5,3,1,1,3,3)$.
+Hence, $M_\omega^{\rm LG}$ is an $8$-dimensional submanifold in the 130-dimensional Hurwitz space $H_{g_\omega,\mathsf{n}_\omega}$, with $g_\omega=33$ and $\mathsf{n}_\omega = (11,5,3,11,5,3,1,1,3,3)$.
 The associated Newton polygon is shown in \cref{Fig:E7Newt}.

-As mentioned, this case was thoroughly treated in \cite{Brini:2017gfi}, and we will provide only a brief presentation here.
-The Dynkin diagram for the affine $E_8$ root system is given in Figure \ref{Fig:E8Dynkin}, and the canonical label is, as for all the $E$-types, $\bar k=3$.

-Here, the minimal, nontrivial, irreducible representation is the 248-dimensional adjoint representation.
+As mentioned, this case was thoroughly treated in \cite{Brini:2017gfi}, \cite{Brini:2019agj}, and we will provide only a brief presentation here.
+The Dynkin diagram for the affine $E_8$ root system is given in Figure \ref{fig:dynkin}, and the canonical label is, as for all the $E$-types, $\bar k=3$.
+In this case, the minimal, nontrivial, irreducible representation is the 248-dimensional adjoint representation.
 Explicit character relations were given in \cite{Brini:2019agj}, where their derivation is explained in detail.
 It is shown in \cite{Brini:2017gfi} that the resulting curve is of genus 128 and induces a cover of the Riemann sphere with ramification over $\infty$ at $\mu = 0, \infty$, in addition to second, third and fifth roots of unity, with ramification profile given in \cite[Eq.~(5.34)]{Brini:2017gfi}.
 Explicit flat coordinates and prepotential can also be found in \cite{Brini:2017gfi}.
 The resulting parent Hurwitz space is of dimension 518.

-The Dynkin diagram for the affine root system of type $F_4$ is shown in \cref{Fig:F4Dynkin}.
-In this case the canonical node is the one corresponding to the fundamental weight $\omega_2$.

-Here, $\omega=[0001]_{F_4}$ and $\rho_\omega$ will be the 26-dimensional fundamental representation, i.e. the irreducible representation of highest weight $\omega_4$.
-The character relations are then given by
+The Dynkin diagram for the affine root system of type $F_4$ is shown in \cref{fig:dynkin}.
+In this case the canonical node is the one corresponding to the fundamental weight $\omega_2$, $\omega=[0001]_{F_4}$, and $\rho_\omega$ will be the 26-dimensional fundamental representation, i.e. the irreducible representation of highest weight $\omega_4$.
+The character relations \eqref{eq:chardec} are then given as follows: